Are you confused about what to eat and what not to eat?

 • Thursday morning - lymphoma clinic.

-If you are uncertain which dietetic service is right for you, please call us on 020 3447 9289 and we will be able to advise you further.
+If you are uncertain which dietetic service is right for you, please call us on 020 3447 9289 for advice.

 Inpatients:

 If you're admitted to a hospital ward, a nurse will assess your nutrient levels.
 If they find any issues, the nurse will refer you to a dietitian.
-Other healthcare professionals involved in your care, such as your doctor, speech therapist or clinical nurse specialist can also refer you.
+Other healthcare professionals such as your doctor, speech therapist or clinical nurse specialist can also refer you.

 If you have not been referred but would like to see a dietitian, please speak to the nurse looking after you.